alzha5125/recipe-orject/README.md

-# this recipe project i made to add my mom's special recipes, its gonna a long time to fully  complete it
+# this recipe project i made to add my mom's special recipes, its gonna take a long time to fully  complete it